Sunday, March 21, 2010

 TAGS: , , ,

-Jonathan Evison JONATHAN EVISON is the author of All About Lulu, which won the 2009 Washington State Book Award, as well as the forthcoming novels, West of Here, and The Revised Fundamentals of Caregiving.
+JONATHAN EVISON is the author of All About Lulu, which won the 2009 Washington State Book Award, and the bestselling West of Here (2011).
 In 2009, he received a fellowship from the Christopher Isherwood Foundation.
-He is the Executive Editor of The Nervous Breakdown, and an advisory editor at Knock.
+He is the executive editor of The Nervous Breakdown, and an advisory editor at Knock.
 He blogs at Three Guys, One Book.
 He especially likes rabbits and beer.

 my pajama pants have pockets. for what, I’m not certain… but, does that make them formal attire?